MicrosoftDocs/learn/learn-pr/iot/threadx-event-flags-group-sync-threads/includes/1-introduction.md

 ## Synchronizing threads

 You've created four ThreadX projects, and you've used a mutex in one project and a counting semaphore in another project.
 Each of these ThreadX resources permits suspension of one thread, and when that suspension is lifted, exactly one thread can proceed.
-Have you ever wondered how you could have multiple threads suspend on one object, and when that suspension is lifted, all suspended threads would proceed?
-If so, then this is the module you should investigate.
+Have you ever wondered how you could have multiple threads suspend on one object, and when that suspension is lifted, all the suspended threads would proceed?
+If so, then this module is the one you should investigate.

 ## Learning objectives